mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 * EXP22 planned: back to the roots, L2 taken out, Dropout drastically reduced, all data (try until t2 is feasible) - trouble on the first turn, but quite good turning on rest of the track, sharp turns are still too difficult.
 T1: finds center quickly, minor oscillation.
 First turn taken tightly.
 Bridge: perfect.
 Missing side marking on right: fail. but hey, it avoids tires :)
 * EXP23 planned: same for t1 data (t1 should then be feasible) - finds lane center, takes turn little tightly, minimal oscillation, bridge ok. missing lane marking on the right: not ok, leaves road.
 * EXP25 really back to the roots, reduce epochs to 5, model might be overfitting to needing both sides of the lane?
+* EXP26 img multiplier- oh yes, more turning, more oscillation too

 ## Writeup